clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Are the algorithms you will use, including any default variables/parameters in the project clearly defined?_
 - _Are the techniques to be used thoroughly discussed and justified?_
 - _Is it made clear how the input data or datasets will be handled by the algorithms and techniques chosen?_

+We will implement three differents class of classification algorithm :

+- logistic regression as a benchmark,
+- Suppport Vector Machine with RBF kernel,
+- Xtra Gradient Boosting (XGBoost).
+-

 ### Benchmark
 In this section, you will need to provide a clearly defined benchmark result or threshold for comparing across performances obtained by your solution.
 The reasoning behind the benchmark (in the case where it is not an established result) should be discussed.
 Questions to ask yourself when writing this section: